HTTP/2 vs HTTP/3: When It Matters in 2026

 Head-of-line blocking

-HTTP/3: each stream independent; loss in one does not stall others.
+- HTTP/3 fix.
+Each QUIC stream is independent; loss on one does not stall the others.

 Antipatterns